2025 Solar Incentives Guide for Gallup, NM - Tax Credits & Rebates

 In August 2022, the Inflation Reduction Act expanded and extended the ITC, now titled the Clean Energy Credit.
 For solar systems installed between January 1, 2022, and December 31, 2032, homeowners may be eligible for a credit equal to 30% of the total cost.
 The percentage will then decrease annually until the Clean Energy Credit expires in 2035.
 Starting in 2023, it will also be easier to qualify for credits for energy storage systems under this new program.

 More information about the new Inflation Reduction Act can be found here.
-To best understand how the new Clean Energy Credit applies to you, speak with your local Gallup solar installation expert.
+To best understand how the new Clean Energy Credit applies to you, speak with your local Gallup solar installers.

 State & Local Solar Incentives

 Tax credits, rebates and more might be claimed at multiple levels.
 In addition to federal solar incentives, there are often state and local ones, too.
-These solar incentives — which might be given by the state of New Mexico, or by your county or municipality — might be offered for only a limited time, or on an ongoing basis.
+These solar incentives — which might be given by the state of New Mexico, or by your county or municipality — might be offered on an ongoing basis, or for only a limited time.

 Next Steps for Installing Solar in Gallup

-You can receive solar incentives from the New Mexico government and the federal government, as well as from your local utility company.
-The increased availability of solar initiatives in the past 15 years has helped greatly increase nationwide adoption of solar energy.
-Getting in touch with your local Gallup solar panel installation expert is a great first step towards getting all the incentives you qualify for when you switch to solar energy.
+You can qualify for solar incentives from the federal government and the New Mexico government, as well as from your local utility company.
+Growing availability of solar initiatives in the past 15 years has helped greatly increase nationwide adoption of solar energy.
+It is a good idea to talk to your local Gallup solar installation expert for more information about these incentives and to make sure that you're getting the largest number possible for your solar panels.

 EcoWatch's Gallup, NM Solar Incentives FAQs

-The order that incentives will be applied in could vary depending on which incentives you receive but in most cases yes, you can receive multiple types of incentives for your solar project.
-Speak to your solar installer or a local tax professional to be sure you are claiming all possible incentives and applying them in the correct order.
+The order in which incentives are applied may vary depending on which incentives you are claiming but generally yes, you can receive multiple types of incentives for your solar project.
+Check with your solar installer or a local tax professional to confirm you are claiming all the incentives you're eligible for and applying them in the correct order.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.